-This DVD is an artistic and poignant presentation that captures those moments and allows us to once again relive the joy that was.
+This pictorial-video is an artistic and poignant presentation that captures those moments and allows us to once again relive the joy that was.

 It was in New York in the fall of 1966 that Cohen’s singing career was launched.
 It was the summer of 2004 when the beautiful losers returned and once again took Manhattan.